yorkie-team/yorkie/README.md

  - Clients can have a replica of the document representing an application model locally on several devices.
  - Each client can independently update the document on their local device, even while offline.
- - When a network connection is available, Yorkie figures out which changes need to be synced from one device to another, and brings them into the same state.
+ - When a network connection is available, the client figures out which changes need to be synced from one device to another, and brings them into the same state.
  - If the document was changed concurrently on different devices, Yorkie automatically syncs the changes, so that every replica ends up in the same state with resolving conflict.

 ## Agent and SDKs